 That is having a relatively accurate foundation to make data-driven decisions while still being flexible and for example having no problems eating out or eating a piece of birthday cake.

 If you want to learn more about tracking calories and macros you should sign up for The Awesome Nutrition Guide.

-It is for free and is awesome so what are you waiting for?
+It is for free, got an accompanying email course, and is awesome so what are you waiting for?